-Open Option: This option is for students who would benefit from a flexible, academically safe way to explore majors at K-State.
-To contact an advisor in this area go to the following website: artsci.k-state.edu/student-resources/open-option/openoptionadvisorinfo.html
+Open Option: The open option program is for students who would benefit from a flexible, academically safe way to explore majors at K-State.

 Career Center: Staff members at the Career Center provide assistance to students exploring majors, helps them discover options and select occupations that connect with their interests, abilities and values.

 148 Berney Family Welcome Center

 K-State’s pre-health professions advising office is dedicated to helping students achieve their career goals.
 They have experienced, full-time advisors, allowing for greater expertise and one-on-one guidance.
 Our faculty and students are working on projects as diverse as atomic physics, cancer research and cloning.
 Students receive assistance with:

 - Health professional school preparation

 - Practice interview opportunities